-Their primary function is to resist the physical forces of luminaire weight, ice and wind loads which the poles may encounter over their expected design life.
+The primary function is to resist the physical forces of luminaire weight, ice and wind loads that poles may encounter over their expected design life.
 Along with the foundation system, the primary force a pole must withstand is from wind.
-Because of the variety of pole shapes, heights, size and quantity of luminaires to be supported (including other items that may be attached to the pole), an engineering analysis must be done to ensure the customer will receive a pole adequate to the task.
-It must be capable of providing a long service life, be relatively maintenance free, and pleasing in appearance.
+Because of the variety of pole shapes, heights, size and quantity of luminaires to be supported (including other items that may be attached to the pole), an engineering analysis must be done to ensure the customer will receive a pole adequate for the task.
+It must be capable of providing a long service life, be relatively maintenance free, and aesthetically pleasing.
 Due to unforeseen loadings and wind events which may occur, it is advisable to select a pole with an ample margin of structural capacity.